 Do not use cruise control in any of the following situations.
-Doing so may result in control of the vehicle being lost and could cause serious or fatal accident.
+Doing so may result in control of the vehicle being lost and could cause an accident resulting in death or serious injury.

 - In heavy traffic

 - On roads with sharp bends

 - On winding roads

 - On slippery roads, such as those covered with rain, ice or snow

-On steep hills
+- On steep hills

-When towing a trailer
+- When towing a trailer or emergency towing